 MacOS Catalina also offers second screen support for iPads.
 Known as Sidecar, the feature essentially allows Mac users to utilize their iPads as a companion second screen for their Macs.
 Sidecar offers second screen support in two meaningful ways: you can drag windows from your Mac to your iPad and use it just as you would an external monitor, or you can pair your iPad with an Apple Pencil and make changes that are reflected on the Mac.

 According to Apple, Sidecar can be used wired or wirelessly.
 But it’s worth noting that for the wireless version to work, you’ll need to stay within ten meters of your Mac.
 Sidecar also offers support for Touch Bar if the apps you’re using with Sidecar also support Touch Bar.
 These Touch Bar controls should appear at the bottom of your iPad screen when turned on.

 The second aspect of Sidecar is especially exciting for artists, designers, and illustrators.
 After you have your iPad connected through Sidecar, you can use an Apple Pencil to draw and annotate things right on your iPad.

-Managing your family’s screen time might be a little easier now that the Screen Time app has finally made it to MacOS.
-Especially since, as Apple notes, Catalina’s Screen Time allows users to set App Limits across all of your Apple devices and not just your Mac.
+Managing your family’s screen time is now quite a bit easier that the Screen Time app has finally made it to macOS Catalina.
+Catalina’s updated Screen Time app allows users to not only set App Limits on the macOS device but all of your Apple devices.